 Interaction effect between methods of establishment and varieties showed significant effect on yield attributing parameters and yield in case of transplanting method of establishment (M4) over other methods i.e., wet-DSR (M3), puddled broadcast (M2) and dry Broadcast (M1) in Numali (V1) This might be due to the same reason of combined effect of spacing provided between the rows at specific distance and competition between the plants within the rows were minimum, deep penetration of roots which result in high efficiency of nutrient use.
 Which lead to vigorous growth of the plants in transplanting method resulting in higher yield attributing characters like numbers of panicle, panicle length, panicle weight etc. However wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index. the least performance was exhibited by dry broadcasting method (M1).
 Similarly, variety Numali (V1) displayed superiority over the other varieties tested in the in terms of numbers of panicle/m2, yield attributing character and yield parameters like grain yield, straw yield and harvest index, where the lowest data was observed in variety BINA dhan-11.
 However, variety Shraboni (V2) showed at par result with the other two varieties in yield parameters.

 Interaction effect between methods of establishment and varieties showed significant effect on yield attributing parameters and yield in case of transplanting method of establishment (M4) over other methods i.e., wet-DSR (M3), puddled broadcast (M2) and dry Broadcast (M1) in Numali (V1) This might be due to the same reason of combined effect of spacing provided between the rows at specific distance and competition between the plants within the rows were minimum, deep penetration of roots which result in high efficiency of nutrient use.
-Which lead to vigorous growth of the plants in transplanting method resulting in higher yield attributing characters like numbers of panicle, panicle length, panicle weight etc. However wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index. the least performance was exhibited by dry broadcasting method (M1).
+This lead to vigorous growth of the plants in transplanting method resulting in higher yield attributing characters such as numbers of panicle, panicle length, panicle weight etc. However, wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index.
+The least performance was exhibited by dry broadcasting method (M1).

 Similarly, variety Numali (V1) displayed superiority over the other varieties tested in the in terms of numbers of panicle/m2, yield attributing character and yield parameters like grain yield, straw yield and harvest index, where the lowest data was observed in variety BINA dhan-11.
 However, variety Shraboni (V2) showed at par result with the other two varieties in yield parameters.
 Similar result was obtained by Maniraj et al. (2021).